geoserver/geoserver/doc/en/user/source/data/raster/oraclegeoraster.rst

 Oracle Georaster
 =================

 .. note:: GeoServer does not come built-in with support for Oracle Georaster; it must be installed through an extension.
-Proceed to :doc:`Image Mosaic JDBC</data/imagemosaicjdbc>` for installation details.
+Proceed to :doc:`Image Mosaic JDBC<imagemosaicjdbc>` for installation details.
 This extension includes the support for Oracle Georaster.

 Adding an Oracle Georaster data store